Six use cases for reducing debt avoidance and driving financial fitness

 - Automated payment reminders through text messaging garner engagement rates of over 68%.
 Collectors can even experiment with automation to improve response rates.
 According to recent research, minor modifications of automated phone prompts prove to be an inexpensive way for companies to drive deeper mental engagement, nudging customers to remember their intentions.
 For instance, adding an interactive menu that asks call recipients to select a concrete payment timeframe during the ensuing three days: “If you are going to pay within the next 24 hours, press 1” and so on, continuing through 36, 48, and 72 hours.
 Such automated intervention also reduces the need to employ more FTEs for follow-ups, and offloads existing resources of routine tasks, freeing them for more value-added work.

 - Optimize resource allocation: AI tools can analyze collection trends and patterns to identify which employees are good at collecting which kind of accounts and determine the amount of time spent on individual accounts.
-This enables the quick resolution of many accounts and helps FinTechs to sharpen focus only on accounts that will benefit most from human interaction.
-For instance, Lowell – The UK’s leading debt collection firm, was able to save over 12,000 hours’ worth of time by implementing RPA collection bots and reduce staff turnover greatly with them being able to take on more fulfilling tasks.
+This enables the quick resolution of many accounts and helps fintechs sharpen focus on accounts that will benefit most from human interaction.
+For instance, Lowell – The UK’s leading debt collection firm, was able to save over 12,000 hours’ worth of time by implementing RPA collection bots and significantly reduce staff turnover by enabling them to take on more fulfilling tasks.

 Non-intrusive debt collection is the new way forward